Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 The Verdict: Excellent Budget Friendly Cordless Stick Vacuum Alternative

-Again, I had my doubts before putting this vacuum through its paces, but I was impressed with its cleaning performance, steering, and filtration after exhaustive tests.
+Again, I had my doubts before putting this vacuum through its paces, but after exhaustive tests, I was impressed with its cleaning performance, steering, and filtration.

-The Simplicity S65 is an excellent option for folks looking for a reasonably priced stick vacuum on hard floors or carpets.
+The Simplicity S65 is an excellent option for a reasonably priced stick vacuum on hard floors or carpets.

 Yes, there are some issues, mainly with its limited run time and performance from its suction-only handheld tools.